jymsuper/SpeakerRecognition_tutorial/README.md

 # SpeakerRecognition_tutorial

-A pytorch implementation of d-vector based speaker recognition system.
+- A pytorch implementation of d-vector based speaker recognition system.
+- ResNet-based feature extractor, average pooling and softmax layer are implemented.
-All the features for training and testing are uploaded.
+- All the features (log Mel-filterbank features) for training and testing are uploaded.
-Korean manual is included ("2019_LG_SpeakerRecognition_tutorial.pdf").
+- Korean manual is included ("2019_LG_SpeakerRecognition_tutorial.pdf").

 ## Requirements
 python 3.5+